xNul/palworld-host-save-fix/README.md

 6. Run the script with the information you've gathered and the fix has been applied.

 Known Bugs:
 There is at least one bug we know of which is Guilds are bugged on the host account.
-Transferring ownership and leaving the guild before applying the fix may be a temporary workaround.
+Transferring ownership from the host account to another account and leaving the guild on co-op before applying the fix is a confirmed workaround.

 Credit to [cheahjs](https://gist.github.com/cheahjs/300239464dd84fe6902893b6b9250fd0) for his very useful script helping me to make this fix!